Decawave/uwb-apps/README.md

 ## Getting started

-The remainder of this README.md show how to bring up the elemantary twr_node/twr_tag examples for the DWM1001_DEV kit.
+The remainder of this README.md shows how to bring up the elementary twr_node/twr_tag examples for the DWM1001_DEV kit.

 1. Download and install Apache Newt.

 You will need to download the Apache Newt tool, as documented in the [Getting Started Guide](http://mynewt.apache.org/latest/os/get_started/get_started/).

-Prerequisites: You should follow the generic tutorials at https://mynewt.apache.org/latest/os/tutorials/tutorials/, particularly the basic Blinky example which will guide you through the basic setup.
+Prerequisites: You should follow the generic tutorials at https://mynewt.apache.org/latest/os/tutorials/tutorials/, particularly the basic Blinky example that will guide you through the basic setup.

 2. Download the DW1000 Mynewt apps.